ibn-xu/CFA3_LOS/CFAIII_LOS.md

    - absolute risk
    - relative risk
      - using $ activetisk $ & $ \Delta weight $
+   - appropriate level:
+     - leverage will reduce expected compounded return in a multi-period setting

 5. discuss risk measures that are incorporated in equity portfolio construction and describe how **limits** set on these measures affect  portfolio construction;